kshitijyelpale/HMI-Sentiment-Analysis-An-Intelligent-User-Interface/README.md

 ## Technologies Used:
 * Language: Python
 * Libraries: NLTK, Keras, Pandas, Scikit-Learn
-* FrontEnd: SQLAlchemy
+* FrontEnd: Python library - Streamlit.
+PLanning to move application as WebApp with REACT.
-* BackEnd: Flask
+* BackEnd: Flask, SQLAlchemy
 * Documentation: Latex

 ## How to Run?